-The revision in the rating assigned to the long-term debt instruments of IDBI Bank Limited (IDBI Bank) factors in the continued improvement in the bank's financial risk profile, with improvement in profitability and asset quality parameters with comfortable capitalisation levels over the past two years ended September 30, 2023.
-The rating continues to factor in the bank's franchise with an increasing focus on retail lending in the past few years and relatively high current account savings account (CASA) deposit proportion.
+Ratings assigned to the long-term debt instruments and certificate of deposits of IDBI Bank Limited (IDBI Bank) factor in the continued improvement in the bank's financial risk profile, improvement in profitability and asset quality parameters, and comfortable capitalisation levels over the last two-years ended December 31, 2023.
+Ratings continue to factor in the bank's franchise with an increasing focus on retail lending in the last few years and relatively high current account savings account (CASA) deposit proportion.

-The bank has maintained comfortable capitalisation levels with more than adequate cushion over the minimum regulatory requirement, supported by a significant amount of equity infusion by the Life Insurance Corporation of India (LIC), the Government of India (GoI), and qualified institutional placement (QIP), as well as internal accruals after the bank started posting profits from FY21 onwards.
-The bank has a stable and granular deposit base, with the CASA plus retail term deposits forming a major portion of the total deposits of the bank.
-The bank's earnings profile and profitability has also improved year-on-year post coming out of prompt corrective action (PCA).
+The bank has maintained comfortable capitalisation levels with more than adequate cushion over the minimum regulatory requirement, supported by significant amount of equity infusion by the Life Insurance Corporation of India (LIC), the Government of India (GoI), and qualified institutional placement (QIP), as well as internal accruals after the bank started posting profits from FY21 onwards.
+The bank has a stable and granular deposit base, with CASA plus retail term deposits forming a major portion of its total deposits.
+The bank's earnings and profitability also improved year-on-year post coming out of the prompt corrective action (PCA).

-The rating remains constrained on account of the weak asset quality parameters of the bank as compared to other private sector banks, although the ratios have improved considerably in the past two years on account of writeoffs done by the bank and lower slippages.
+Ratings remains constrained considering the weak asset quality parameters of the bank as compared to other private sector banks, although ratios have improved considerably in the last two years due to write-offs done by the bank and lower slippages.
 Moreover, in addition to the provisions required as per the regulatory guidelines, the bank also has contingency provisions which further provides a cushion to mitigate any incremental stress that may arise in the asset book.

-CARE Ratings Limited (CARE Ratings) further notes that both, LIC and GoI together hold 94.71% shareholding in the bank, and both have stated their intent to divest their shareholding in the bank through a strategic stake sale with an intent to hand over management control in the bank.
-The extent of the respective shareholding to be divested by GoI and LIC will be decided at the time of structuring the transaction, in consultation with the Reserve Bank of India (RBI).
-CARE Ratings expects the bank to receive the required support from GoI and LIC to enable the smooth divestment of the shareholding.
+CARE Ratings Limited (CARE Ratings) further notes that both, LIC and GoI together held 94.72% shareholding as on December 31, 2023, in the bank, and both have stated their intent to divest their shareholding through a strategic stake sale with an intent to hand over management control in the bank.
+The extent of respective shareholding to be divested by GoI and LIC will be decided at the time of structuring the transaction, in consultation with RBI.
+CARE Ratings expects the bank to receive required support from GoI and LIC to enable smooth divestment of the shareholding.